Do banks still take old notes?

 Where can I deposit old notes?

-Most banks and Post Offices will let you pay in those old £20 and £50 notes.
-However you’ll usually need an account with the relevant bank or building society so you can ‘pay in’ the money – rather than just swap notes over the counter.
+Most high street banks and some Post Offices will let you pay in those old £20 and £50 notes.
+However you’ll usually need an account with the relevant bank or building society so you can actually ‘pay in’ the money – rather than just swap notes over the counter.

-If you don’t have an account with a bank or building society your only option may be to take a trip to the Bank of England and swap your note in person.
+If you don’t have an account with a bank or building society that accepts them, or have anyone in your family with a bank account, who will agree to pay in your old note for you and give you the money, your only option may be to take a trip to the Bank of England to swap your note in person.

 Which banks will take old bank notes?